Asha Black: Soundtrack

-Release and reception

-The Malayalam and Tamil versions opened simultaneously on 10 October 2014.

-Asha Black
+Reception

 Paresh C. Palicha of Rediff.com rated the film 2/5 stars and wrote, "Message or no message, Asha Black is not a very interesting film".

-Nee Naan Nizhal

-A critic from The Hindu concluded, "It's a weird love story and a crime thriller — and its big problem is that it can't balance both".
+Regarding the Tamil version Nee Naan Nizhal, a critic from The Hindu concluded, "It's a weird love story and a crime thriller — and its big problem is that it can't balance both".